Estimated Costs of Attending Western (September to April) for Canadian Citizens and Permanent Residents

 Income tax slips for scholarships, awards and bursaries (T4A) will be mailed at the end of February to eligible students.

-When courses are cancelled because a minimum enrollment quota has not been met, the full tuition paid will be refunded to a student.
+When courses are cancelled because a minimum enrolment quota has not been met, the full tuition paid will be refunded to a student.
 Every attempt will be made to assist the student in finding an alternative course of study.
 No interest is paid on refunded tuition.